gauravVrd/Heart-Disease-Prediction/README.md

 4.Feature Scaling

+5.Feature Selection

-5.Spitting the dataset
+6.Spitting the dataset

-6.Choose a Model
+7.Choose a Model

-7.Train the Model
+8.Train the Model

-8.Evaluate the Model
+9.Evaluate the Model

-9.Parameter Tuning
+10.Parameter Tuning